IMPORT AND EXPORT INSPECTIONS

-Flowers bulbs that are exported to countries that lie outside the EU are checked by the BKD during an export inspection that is carried out prior to shipment.
+Flowers bulbs that are exported to countries outside the EU are checked by the BKD during an export inspection that is carried out prior to shipment.
 As part of this check, the inspector checks the phytosanitary certificate issued and the identity of the products and carries out a physical inspection.
 In this way, he (or she) looks at whether the products comply with the phytosanitary requirements of the recipient country.
-The Bonus-Penalty scheme determines the percentage of lots that are to be physically inspected, with those companies with good inspection results being inspected less intensively.
-The full text of this regulation is available from us upon request.
+The Bonus-Penalty scheme determines the percentage of lots that are to be physically inspected, with those companies with good inspection results being inspected less intensively (the full text of this regulation is available from us upon request).

 Certificates and documents

 When the inspector has performed the export inspection and everything is in order, he or she will then sign(i.e. certify) the phytosanitary certificate.
 Once the certificate has been signed , the consignment can be shipped.
 A signed certificate only has a limited period of validity.
 When shipping flower bulbs to Japan or China, in addition to a signed certificate you will also need a (digital or other) ‘Landenprinterbon’ (country printer voucher), which may be obtained from Ketenregister.

 If you need a replacement for a previously issued export certificate, for example because the original document contains incorrect information or has been lost, you can use the appropriate form to request a replacement.